William Boyde

 Boyde has also appeared in Just William (1977); the BBC drama Secret Army (1978); Bergerac (1981) and the detective series Dempsey and Makepeace (1985).
 In 2001 Boyde played Tim the pub landlord in the Johnny Vaughan cult sitcom 'Orrible.
 In 2004 Boyde guest starred in the Doctor Who audio adventure The Harvest.

-Theatre work includes; Dr Watson in A Study in Scarlet, Jack Favell in Rebecca and Charles Condomine in Blithe Spirit.
+His theatre work includes: Dr Watson in A Study in Scarlet, Jack Favell in Rebecca and Charles Condomine in Blithe Spirit.

 Boyde has also delivered numerous voice-overs for radio and television advertisements.